anjahess/InvitroLiquidBiopsy/README.md

 ## 7. Citation

 **Anja Hess, Alexander Kovacsovics, Fabian Bachinger, Helene Kretzmer, Ludovic Vallier and Alexander Meissner:
-Non-disruptive methylation monitoring of cellular states with cell-free DNA (2025)**
+Non-disruptive in vitro monitoring of cellular states with cell-free DNA methylation (2026)**

 *Fabian Bachinger and  Alexander Kovacsovics contributed equally as second authors to this work.*